exposit/discordifpy/README.md

 #### IF You Know What You Are Doing

 Download the repo.
 I suggest using a VM running linux as host.
 Install discord.py for python.
 Download the games you want to play.
 Get the source for and compile the appropriate interpreter(s) with glk.
-Update gamedb.py with game info.
+Update games.txt with game info.
 Make a discord bot.
-Change the configuration options in the main script as the comments direct, using your channel id and your bot token.
+Change the configuration options in the main script as the comments direct, your bot token.
 The bot wil report in once it is active; use "@ifbot help" in Discord to get a list of commands.

 #### Step By Step